yomex96/yomex-HNG-Stage-0/README.md

 6. move the files

 That root part should be noted down.
-Move the files from your repo folder into that folder using:
+Move the files from your repo folder into that folder using

 $ sudo mv yomex-HNG-Stage-0/index.html   /var/www/html

 $ sudo mv  yomex-HNG-Stage-0/style.css & script.js      / var/www/html

 N.B: The html file must be called index.html

 7. Restart nginx
    Then, restart the nginx server with

 $ sudo systemctl restart nginx